When it comes to website analytics tools, many marketers immediately think of Google Analytics—and only Google Analytics.

 We’re big fans of Google Analytics, of course, but GA can’t do everything.
 We hope the above list gives you some new ideas for tools you can use to see what’s happening on your website.

-With the right combination of tools, you can see more about the impact of your marketing efforts, improve your strategy, and—our favorite—gather more leads to pass on to your sales team!
+With the right combination of web analytics tools, you can see more about the impact of your marketing efforts, improve your strategy, and—our favorite—gather more leads to pass on to your sales team!

 Now that you're here